DaneVinson/scarredworld/TS4/Contracts/10 - Niloth.md

   * While breaking camp the Contractors are attacked by a group of the Red Hand made up of a mage, a priest, a half-dragon warrior, three human warriors and an archer who used a __Longbow of Sharpshooting__ to attack from a great distance.
 After a pitched battle the Red Hand party was killed to a man.
   * At mid-day the Contractors were passed closely by a Blue Dragon flying away from the Wastelands.
 It seemed to observed them closely but did not attack.
   * Forty-eight miles was covered in twelve hours of travel.
 The Contractors made camp on the edge of the Southern Wastland.
-  * During the night's rest the Contractors encountered a Wraith.
+  * During the night's rest the Contractors encountered Wraith.
-    * The Wraith was recognized as Sir Jarren the Hail, one of the Paladins of the Radiant Arms who set out to deal with the Pit Fiend over a year before.
+    * The Wraith was not hostile and was recognized as Sir Jarren the Hail, one of the Paladins of the Radiant Arms who set out to deal with the Pit Fiend over a year before.
     * It remembered little of its former life or its "once home" (Nexus) but recognized the Contractors as its citizens and seemed to know they sought to destroy the Niloth.
 He offered to lead them to its lair.
 * 3/10 - Started at dawn with a slower pace as Sir Jarren would not ride on a __Carpet__.
 He led the way from the ground with the Contractors following overhead.
   * Entered the Southern Wastelands after an hour of travel.
   * After the change of pilots at the eight hour mark the Contractors spotted an Imp.
 Shortly after they were attacked by two Erinyes devils that were destroyed after a draining battle.
-Of the Imp nothing more was seen.
+The Imp was not seen again.
-  * After traveling into the late afternoon Sir Jarren announced that the Niloths layer was just over a mile away.
+  * After traveling into the late afternoon Sir Jarren announced that the Niloth's layer was just over a mile away.
 The Contractors decided to use the __Teleportation Circle__ to bring the __Fallen Star__ and the attack group.
   * Contractor attack group
     * Dr. Orwen
     * Grym